GenLabsAI/DecaEditor/VOID_CODEBASE_GUIDE.md

-# Void Codebase Guide
+# Deca Codebase Guide

-The Void codebase is not as intimidating as it seems!
+The Deca codebase is not as intimidating as it seems!

-Most of Void's code lives in the folder `src/vs/workbench/contrib/void/`.
+Most of Deca's code lives in the folder `src/vs/workbench/contrib/Deca/`.

-The purpose of this document is to explain how Void's codebase works.
-If you want build instructions instead, see [Contributing](https://github.com/voideditor/void/blob/main/HOW_TO_CONTRIBUTE.md).
+The purpose of this document is to explain how Deca's codebase works.
+If you want build instructions instead, see [Contributing](https://github.com/Decaeditor/Deca/blob/main/HOW_TO_CONTRIBUTE.md).